aijamalnk/resume/README.md

 * Preparing lecture materials, proctoring, checking and grading exams, delivering lectures in substitute to professors, providing assistance to students.
 Writing monthly reports on class progress.

 5-2013 to 8-2013: **Assistant Project Manager.
 Handicap International**.
 Bishkek, Kyrgyz Republic.
-* Assistance to the regional manager in collecting, analyzing and interpreting data on disabled people of Kyrgyzstan; providing necessary translation during meetings (English/Russian/Kyrgyz/Uzbek).
+* Assisting to the regional manager in implementing a program to help people with disabilities or that are socially vulnerable to provide them with an inclusive lifestyle and education.
+Collecting, analyzing and interpreting data on people with disabilities of Kyrgyzstan.

 9-2012 to 5-2013: **Freelance Consultant.
 Sun Field Ltd**.
 Bishkek, Kyrgyz Republic.
 Assistance in the development and implementation of energy saving procurement system; negotiating prices; placing orders; consulting on credit lines and bank products.